emmett-framework/emmett/docs/upgrading.md

 With weppy 0.8 we introduced some new features:

-- the forms now supports and display readable-only fields
+- the forms now support and display readable-only fields
 - the `'in'` validator now [supports](./validations#value-inclusion) a `'dbset'` notation to validate the presence of the record into a specific database set
 - the migrator now supports `bigint` fields